husnainmubarik/husnainmubarik.github.io/_pages/about.md

 * **<span style="color: red;"> New: </span>** **<span style="color: #084780;">[June 2024]</span>**
 I have joined the [Advanced Rendering Research Group](https://gpuopen.com/advanced-rendering-research/) at AMD as a Senior Member of Technical Staff (SMTS) focusing on Graphics and ML.
 * **<span style="color: #084780;">[June 2024]</span>**
-I will be serving as a Program Committee (PC) member at the 31st International Symposium on High-Performance Computer Architecture (HPCA), 2025.
+I will be serving as a Program Committee (PC) member at the [31st International Symposium on High-Performance Computer Architecture (HPCA)](https://hpca-conf.org/2025/), 2025.
 * **<span style="color: #084780;">[May 2024]</span>**
 We are oraganizing [ML and Systems Rising Stars Program](https://mlcommons.org/about-us/programs/).
-Please consider applying, 2024 - Present.
+Please consider applying.
 * **<span style="color: #084780;">[May 2024]</span>**
-We are organizing a workshop titled "Emerging Vision and Graphics Systems and Architectures (EVGA)", co-located with the 51st International Symposium on Computer Architecture (ISCA), 2024.
+We are organizing a workshop titled "[Emerging Vision and Graphics Systems and Architectures (EVGA)](https://sites.google.com/view/evgaisca24)", co-located with the 51st International Symposium on Computer Architecture (ISCA), 2024.
 Please, consider submitting your most interesting work on ML, vision, graphics and computer architecture.
 * **<span style="color: #084780;">[May 2024]</span>**
 I successfully defended my Ph.D. thesis titled "Hardware Acceleration of Neural Graphics" on May 6th, 2024.
 * **<span style="color: #084780;">[March 2024]</span>**